His death left his nine-month-old son, Henry King of England and within a year the boy would be king of France

 If we consider the Wars of the Roses began in 1455 with the first battle of St Albans we should look at the Battle of Tewkesbury as the final battle in these wars.

 The origins of these battles had their roots in the rivalry between the Duke of Somerset and the Duke of York.
 Following King Henry VI 'regaining his senses' Edmund Beaufort was given back his former post.
 To make matters worse, Beaufort was also given the captaincy of Calais which really rubbed York up the wrong way, eventually, it came to blows at St Albans.
 You could say that the following fifteen battles, not including Bosworth and Stoke, were just a continuation of this, although there was far more to it than that.

 The beginning of the end was the death of Henry VI's son Edward at Tewkesbury, followed seventeen days later by Henry himself.

 You could that say the Wars of the Roses did indeed end at Tewkesbury.

-The fall out from the Black Prince's death cannot be underestimated.
-A boy king, an influential and 'lustful' uncle, a illegitimate brood and a usurper, lead you follow two lines.
+The fallout from the Black Prince's death cannot be underestimated.
+A boy king, an influential and 'lustful' uncle, an illegitimate brood and a usurper, lead you to follow two lines.
 Firstly that of the usurper, where you end up at Henry VI and Margaret Beaufort/Henry Tudor and secondly, if you follow the line of John Beaufort, Gaunt's illegitimate son, you get Margaret Beaufort and Henry Tudor.
 Which line you follow makes no difference you will end up with events of 1483 to 1485.